• Skip to main content

 Once frosted and drizzled with curd, these cookies can be refrigerated for up to 5 days.

-More desserts with citrus
+More citrus desserts

 Did you make this recipe?
 Please leave a ⭐ star rating and let me know how it went in the comments below!
 I regularly update these posts and feedback from wonderful readers like you help me make them better.